StanislavaGus/Telegram_Restaurant_Bot/README.md

 ---

 ### `DispatcherConfiguration.java`
-This file is a configuration class for Spring with the `dispatcher` profile:
+This file is a configuration class for Spring:
 - The annotation `@ComponentScan` indicates to Spring the need to scan packages to find components and beans.

-**Task:** Defining the configuration for the `dispatcher` profile, allowing you to activate certain components only for this profile.
+- The annotation `@PropertySource` declares an external properties file (app.properties) to be loaded into the Spring environment.

+**Task:** This class sets up the configuration for the Spring application by defining where Spring should scan for components and which properties file should be used for configuration values.
+It is used when registering a bot.

 ---